CSaratakij/MainBlog/content/projects/Doppelganger.md

 (1. Box move along the moving platform)
 (2. mundane puzzle as the final level)

-## How we get the most out of our last 10 days
+## Getting the most out of final round
 In the final round, we have only 10 days left to complete this project. \
 So we decide to make the most out of it.